Martial arts competitions are a great way to test your skills against all kinds of competitors.

 Tournaments usually always start on time, but the schedule may change throughout the day.

-It’s generally recommended to arrive an hour before your division.
+While it’s generally recommended to arrive an hour before your division starts, I recommend arriving before the tournament even begins.

-Arriving early helps you cheer on students from your school and helps you get a feel for fellow competitors.
+Plus, arriving early helps you cheer on students from your school, calm your pre-competition nerves, and get a feel for fellow competitors.

 4. Bring Cash